Vincross/mind-documentation/Development/opencv.md

 We will be using `mind x [COMMAND]`to launch a container in the current folder which in turn will invoke `[COMMAND]`.
 In our case, we are going to write a small shell script`build.sh`which we will execute inside the cross-compiling container with`mind x ./build.sh`

-Inside the `opencv-2.4.13.2` folder that we just extracted, use your favorite editor and add the following content to `build.sh`.
+Inside the `opencv-2.4.13.2` folder that we just extracted, use your favorite editor and add the following content to `build.sh`, and run `chmod +x build.sh` to add executing permission to it.

 _This shell script contains all the commands that are required to build OpenCV directly grabbed from their _[_official documentation_](http://docs.opencv.org/2.4/doc/tutorials/introduction/crosscompilation/arm_crosscompile_with_cmake.html)_._